Oscar857-dotcom/Bionformatics_Internship/README.md

 # Bionformatics_Internship
-*Gain and cquire state of the art skills in bionformatics through sequencing,analysis and programming that will be provided here at ICIPE*.
+*Gain and acquire state of the art skills in bioinformatics through sequencing, analysis and programming that will be provided here at ICIPE*.

 # Hello!!

-# Welcome to my journey in Bionformatics
+# Welcome to my journey in Bioinformatics

-I am Oscar Mwaura.I did Bachelor of science in Botany_(*plant science*) at Pwani University.I am highly motivated plant scientist passionate about and fasinated in genetics and bionformatics.I am here at ICIPE to gain and acquire state of the art skills in bionformatics and genomics through sequencing,analysis and programming.Moreover ,enhance my exposure and network with leading scientists in the field.
+I am Oscar Mwaura.
+I did a Bachelor of Science in Botany_(*plant science*) at Pwani University.
+I am a highly motivated plant scientist passionate about and fascinated by genetics and bioinformatics.
+I am here at ICIPE to gain and acquire state of the art skills in bioinformatics and genomics through sequencing, analysis and programming.
+Moreover, enhance my exposure and network with leading scientists in the field.

 This document provides my vision and a link to my roadmap for my research work and career.